Macrometacorp/docs/docs/photoniq/p3/management/view-p3-validations.md

 ---
 sidebar_position: 43
-title: View P3 Validations
+title: Validations
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-After you create a policy and PhotonIQ Performance Proxy (P3) gets a request for an optimized page, P3 validates the page by running visual and functional tests.
+After creating a policy and the P3 service receives a request for an optimized page, P3 runs visual and functional tests to validate the page.

 You can view these validations in the PhotonIQ Performance Proxy dashboard.

 ## View Validations

-Perform the following steps to view P3 validations:
+To view these validations:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Validations**.